kyleschindl/Machine-Learning-for-Public-Policy/README.md

 Done as a final project for the UChicago CS 122 class in Winter 2019.

+The writeup of our process and findings can be viewed at our [project website](https://lilianhj.github.io/polling-closures/index.html).

 ## Team members:
 * Lilian Huang
 * Peter Li